 Education health and care plans

-Education health and care plans are for young people whose special educational needs require more help than would normally be provided in a school or college.
+Education health and care plans are for children and young people whose special educational needs require more help than would normally be provided in a nursery, school or college.

 See our education health and care needs assessment and plans page which provides more information on: